 - Decision making: Ability to screen and select volunteers from your applicant pool

 Your task, as an interviewee, is to prepare anecdotes about specific situations in which you used each of these skills.
-You may want to use a simple format recommended by Pam Rechel at Brave Heart Consulting: start by naming the skill, then identify a specific time you used it, and finally explain how the skill will be useful in the role for which you are applying.
+Start by naming the skill, then identify a specific situation in which you used it, and finally explain how the skill will be useful in the role for which you are applying.